d-smith/ml-speciality-notes/acloud.guru/02-data-collection.md

 * Data warehouse
     * Collect data from many different sources in many different formats
     * Landing area and cleaning before it gets stored in the data warehouse (processing done on import)
-    * Data classified/stored with the user in ming
+    * Data classified/stored with the user in mind
     * Ready to use with BI tools - query and analysis
 * Data Lakes
     * Store mass amounts of unstructured data, no processing before it goes in the data lake